General, Surgical, & Cosmetic Dermatology & Mohs Surgery located in Midtown East, New York, NY

 Melanoma is the most dangerous kind of skin cancer, but fortunately, not the most common type.
-If you have symptoms that indicate the potential for melanoma, the skilled dermatologists at Manhattan Dermatology’s two locations in New York City’s Midtown East specialize in identifying and treating this serious type of skin cancer.
+If you have symptoms that indicate the potential for melanoma, the skilled dermatologists at Manhattan Dermatology’s two locations in New York City’s Murray Hill and Midtown East specialize in identifying and treating this serious type of skin cancer.
 As experienced dermatologists who teach at New York University, you can trust that you’re receiving the best skin cancer care available in the metro area.
 Call for an appointment or schedule one using the online booking system.

 The cells in your skin that produce pigment are called melanocytes.
 When these cells mutate and turn cancerous, it’s known as melanoma.
 Sunburn and sun exposure seem to be the biggest causes of melanoma, but the exact cause isn’t always clear, as you can get melanomas on areas of your body that don’t get much ultraviolet radiation, like the soles of your feet.

 Melanoma can form in your eyes as well as on your skin, and the risk of developing this form of skin cancer is increasing for people under 40 years old.
 Melanoma is rare in people who have naturally darker skin tones.
 Some risk factors for developing melanoma include:

 - Family history of melanoma